Proposed merger of oilfield firms poses challenge to Schlumberger

 The proposed deal would give Halliburton, the No. 2 oilfield services provider, the leading market share in oilfield services such as directional drilling, coiled tubing and drill-bits, unseating Schlumberger in all three markets, said West.

 A deal would not be all bad news for Schlumberger, however.
-Analysts said that by reducing the number of big players in the industry to two from three, pricing could stabilize.
+Analysts said that that by reducing the number of big players in in the industry to two from three, pricing could stabilize.

 "Schlumberger, Halliburton and Baker Hughes have been in a knife fight the past few years for international and offshore tenders," Tudor, Pickering, Holt & Co analysts said.